-Magnet racks A and C (the two on the side the paper goes into the Printer) are quite easy to reach, but to remove magnet rack B and D, it is Note!
+Magnet racks A and C (the two on the side the paper goes into the Printer) are quite easy to reach, but to remove magnet rack B and D, it is often best to first remove the paper cutter (see figure to the right) and the paper feeder.
+Note!
 Before removing the cutter, make sure that the position on the cutter can be re-established by use of the position plates at the back of the cutter.
 Do this at both sides.